taostat/taostats-docs/docs/Bittensor/faq.md

 ## I don't see my staking rewards!

 Go to `taostats.io/account/<coldkey>`.
 Mouse over the chart, and you'll see the staking number increase over time.
-Staking reward are added to your wallet once every 7200 blocks (approx. 24 hours).
-You may not see your frist reward for 36-48 hours.
+Staking reward are added to your wallet once every epoch - ~72 minutes.

 ## I have some tao.
 Which validator should I delegate it to?